mehulagg/gitlab/doc/user/application_security/index.md

 ### Dismiss a vulnerability

-> Introduced dismissal reason in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.0.
+> Introduced in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.0, a dismissal reason.

 You can dismiss a vulnerability for the entire project.